mikaalnaik/Sens.ai-1/README.md

-# Project Title

-## Sens.ai - Brand Analysis Platform
+# Sens.ai - Brand Analysis Platform

 ## Presenting a flip side of the social media web platforms